 - Won judgment in trademark infringement bench trial between two competing businesses.

-- Won jury trial on behalf of personal manager against celebrity in contract dispute.
+- Won jury trial on behalf of a personal manager against a celebrity in a contract dispute.

 - Won appeal dismissing suit that claimed right of publicity violations, by successfully establishing copyright preemption.